Ohtani hits 44th HR, but Astros tag him in win over Angels

 Correa had an RBI single and Yordan Álvarez hit an RBI double to give the Astros a 3-2 lead in the third.

-Ohtani was chased in the fourth, an inning that included Kyle Tucker reaching on a catcher’s interference against Kurt Suzuki with the bases loaded and a two-run single by Aledmys Díaz.
+Ohtani was chased in the fourth, an inning that included an RBI single by Altuve, Kyle Tucker reaching on a catcher’s interference against Kurt Suzuki with the bases loaded and a two-run single by Aledmys Díaz.

+“He didn’t have his best stuff,” Los Angeles manager Joe Maddon said of Ohtani.
+“There’s no swing and miss tonight as you saw.
+I thought he battled it well, but in my mind’s eye, there was no reason to push him right there.
+That’s one of those things when he’s not having his day, I don’t want to expend him on nights like tonight as a pitcher.”

 Framber Valdez (10-5) allowed four earned runs on six hits with five walks and six strikeouts in five innings.